sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **Admin Menu Editor / Organizer**.
 Customize the order of the admin menu and optionally change menu item title or hide some items.
 [ASE Pro](https://www.wpase.com/rdme-to-web) enables always hiding menu items for some or all user roles and reorder submenu items.
 * **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Admin Columns Manager**.
 Manage and organize columns in the admin listing for pages, posts and custom post types.
 Currently supports ASE, ACF and Meta Box custom fields.
 * **Show Custom Taxonomy Filters**.
 Show additional filter(s) on list tables for hierarchical, custom taxonomies.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds option to show additional filter(s) for non-hierarchical taxonomies.
 * **Enhance List Tables**.
-Improve the usefulness of listing pages of various post types by adding / removing columns and elements, e.g. featured image, excerpt, ID columns.
+Improve the usefulness of listing pages of various post types by adding / removing columns and elements, e.g. featured image, excerpt, last modified, ID, media file size columns.
 * **Various Admin UI Enhancements**: Various, smaller enhancements for different parts of the admin interface.
   * **Media Library Infinite Scrolling**: Re-enable infinite scrolling in the grid view of the media library.
   * **Display Active Plugins First**: Display active / activated plugins at the top of the Installed Plugins list.